-- (f) Civilian attire shall not be worn in combination with any distinguishable part of the uniform. - (g) Uniforms are only to be worn while on-duty, while in transit to or from work, for court or at other official Department functions or events. - (h) If the uniform is worn while in transit while driving a personal vehicle it is recommend that an outer garment be worn over the uniform shirt so as not to bring attention to the employee while off-duty. - (i) Employees are not to purchase or drink alcoholic beverages while wearing any part of the Department uniform, including the uniform pants. - (j) Mirrored sunglasses will not be worn with any Department uniform - (k) Visible jewelry, other than those items listed below, shall not be worn with the uniformunless specifically authorized by the Chief of Police or designee. - 1.
+- (g) Uniforms are only to be worn while on-duty, while in transit to or from work, for court or at other official Department functions or events. - (h) If the uniform is worn while in transit while driving a personal vehicle it is recommended that an outer garment be worn over the uniform shirt so as not to bring attention to the employee while off-duty. - (i) Employees are not to purchase or drink alcoholic beverages while wearing any part of the Department uniform, including the uniform pants. - (j) Mirrored sunglasses will not be worn with any Department uniform - (k) Visible jewelry, other than those items listed below, shall not be worn with the uniformunless specifically authorized by the Chief of Police or designee. - 1.
 Wrist watch. - 2.
 Wedding ring(s), class ring or other ring of tasteful design.
 A maximum of one ring/set may be worn on each hand. - 3.
 Medical alert bracelet.